barulicm/gizmo-platform.github.io/src/code/circuit_python/gizmo.md

 ## The print Function

-While your Circuit Python programs are running while your Gizmo is connected to a computer, they are able to send information back to your computer.
+When your Gizmo is connected to a computer, your CircuitPython programs are able to send information back to your computer.
 The messages your Gizmo sends will show up in the "serial" viewer in the Mu editor.
 Your code sends these messages by calling the `print` function.

 > [!NOTE]
 >
 > "Serial" is a generic term that refers to several different low-level communication protocols used in electronics.
-Often this refers to [UART](https://en.wikipedia.org/wiki/Universal_asynchronous_receiver-transmitter) used to communicate between microcontrollers.
+Often this refers to a [UART](https://en.wikipedia.org/wiki/Universal_asynchronous_receiver-transmitter) used to communicate between microcontrollers.
 For our purposes here, the USB connection is emulating a simple "serial" communication protocol.